 Last Updated on

-On a recent trip to the Canada I was fortunate enough to study Levels 1 and 2 of the Gottman Method Couples Therapy program, and now am excited to be able to offer this exceptional approach to Brisbane couples.
+Therapy Lounge counsellers are qualified Gottman Method Couples Therapy practitioners and we are excited to be able to offer this exceptional program to Brisbane couples.

 How Intensive Couples Therapy Works